Van Keuren Avenue in Jersey City - proposed site for trash facility

 9 childcare facilities

-Jersey City already has the highest adult asthma rates in Hudson County, with the county receiving a D for air quality from the American Lung Association.
-Our map of “Asthma Alley” in the context of major transportation corridors through Jersey City reflects on concerns we developed during our communications campaign to inform people about the negative impact of the urban heat island effect (UHI) on air quality (AQ).
-Now, looking at community stressors like transportation corridors, traffic, and air permit sources, the waste facility would cause additional stress on already vulnerable populations in certain geographies of the City.
+Jersey City already has the highest adult asthma rates in Hudson County, with Hudson County receiving a D for air quality from the American Lung Association (2025).
+Our map of “Asthma Alley” in the context of major transportation corridors through Jersey City reflects on these concerns.
+Now, looking at Community Stressors like Polluting Facilities, Traffic, Contaminated Sites, etc., the Van Keuren Waste Facility would add to the Cumulative Impacts already affecting vulnerable populations in certain geographies of Jersey City.

-Your voice is the best way you can help SJC and the Jersey City Community.
-Here are some concrete ways you can help protect our environment and our community:
+Here are some concrete steps you can take to protect our environment and our community:

 Please see this document on How to Write a Public Comment (other languages TBD)

-Resources
+Additional Resources

-SJC Story Maps explaining environmental health issues in Jersey City:
+SJC Story Maps explaining environmental health issues in Jersey City

 JC Schools + Healthy Environment Story Map / Trees, Flooding and Air Pollution